Waste is a hot topic, and for good reason. Australians generate 52 tonnes of megawaste per year, and that fact is

 There’s even a business, Reground, which will deal with your grounds for you, preventing them from winding up in landfill.

-While there are council-run recycling programmes for commonly recycled items, like plastic bottles, it can be hard to know what to do with your bigger, or more unusual recyclables.
+While there are council-run recycling programs for commonly recycled items, like plastic bottles, it can be hard to know what to do with your bigger, or more unusual recyclables.

 TerraCycle specialises in dealing with hard-to-recycle items, so before you take that old printer to the kerb, consider signing up and saving your old goods from landfill, since there are many services which you can use for printing such as the managed print services company which specialize in this kind of work.

 Create the time to make good decisions